Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Texas for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Texas runs below the national line in nearly every setting.
-Assisted living averages about $4,570 a month, a semi-private nursing-home room about $167 a day.
+The cost of senior care in Texas runs below the national line in every measured setting.

 If you're trying to decide between assisted living and a nursing home for a parent in Utah, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-If you're weighing assisted living vs. a nursing home in Vermont for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.
+If you're weighing assisted living vs. a nursing home in Vermont for a parent, the choice really turns on two things: the level of care they need, and who is going to pay for it.

-The cost of senior care in Vermont runs well above the national line, in every setting.
-Assisted living costs about $7,873 a month, and a nursing home about $164,250 a year for a semi-private room.
+The cost of senior care in Vermont runs well above the national line in every setting.

-A semi-private nursing-home room in Vermont runs about $164,250 a year, among the highest in the country and well above the national median.
+A private nursing-home room in Vermont runs about $186,333 a year, among the highest in the country and well above the national median.

 If you're weighing assisted living against memory care for a parent in Virginia who's losing their memory, the deciding factor isn't really how much help they need with daily life.